 Purpose of the Study

 This study is a quantitative, cross-sectional study that tests the relationship between childhood obesity and anxiety among children aged 10-17 years in the U.S., using secondary data from the 2022-2023 National Survey of Children's Health (NSCH).
-In particular, the research will focus on identifying whether the connection between childhood obesity (independent variable: BMICLASS, operationalized as BMI 95th percentile per CDC growth charts) and parent-reported anxiety diagnosis (dependent variable) is moderated by the variables of gender and urbanicity and whether the aforementioned variables are controlled by depression, age, race/ethnicity, and socioeconomic status.
+In particular, the research will focus on identifying whether the connection between childhood obesity (independent variable: BMICLASS, operationalized as BMI 95th percentile per CDC growth charts) and parent-reported anxiety diagnosis (dependent variable) is moderated by the variables of gender. .
 The secondary objective is to test the relationships between childhood obesity and depression as a dependent variable using the same set of moderators and covariates.

 The field-based products of this study, such as a policy brief memo, a community health intervention plan, a visual illustration of the intervention framework, and a focused fact sheet, will be directly important to the policymakers, school-based public health practitioners, pediatric health practitioners and community-based organizations that deal with the rural and urban children.
 The results of this study will allow allocating the resources available to the community in terms of obesity and anxiety more accurately and efficiently, as well as will facilitate the creation of culturally and geographically specific intervention, by clarifying the data about which subgroups of children (e.g., rural girls or urban boys) are at the highest risk of combined, obesity, and anxiety.